unrealwork/atsd-use-cases/USMortality/README.md

 | 2008-11-22T00:00:00.000Z  | 70.0   | N/A                 |
 ```

-Now let us look at several queries which delves into looking at the top 10 deadliest cities for total deaths and pneumonia and influenza deaths.
+Now let us look at several queries which delve into looking at the top 10 deadliest cities for total deaths and pneumonia and influenza deaths.

 Here is a query for filtering for the top 10 cities by all deaths in the current year (year to date).